MohamedHashish42/Interview-Preparation/CSharpConceptsAndKeyFeatures.md

 ## What are **Foreground** and **Background** Threads?
 ### Foreground threads
-In C#, **foreground threads** are threads that run in the application and keep the application alive until they complete their execution.
-The application will not terminate until all foreground threads finish their work.
+In C#, **foreground threads** keep the application running until they finish execution.
+The application will not terminate as long as any foreground thread is still running.

 #### Key Points:
-1. **Thread Behavior**: Foreground threads are the primary threads of execution in an application.
-The application will remain alive as long as there are any foreground threads running.
+1. **Thread Behavior**: Foreground threads are essential to the application's lifecycle—they keep it alive.
-2. **Termination**: The program will not exit until all foreground threads have completed their execution.
+2. **Termination**: The application exits **only after all** foreground threads complete.
-3. **Use Case**: Typically used for critical tasks that must complete before the application terminates (e.g., main computation, UI interactions).
+3. **Use Case**: Used for critical tasks that must finish before the app exits (e.g., main logic, UI).

 #### Example:
 ```csharp